MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Introduction

-The contributions of this study are as follows: \begin{enumerate} \item \textbf{Development of a mobile robot capable of volumetric expansion and contraction:} We designed and implemented MOFU, a mobile robot that utilizes a Jitterbug structure to achieve smooth expansion and contraction of its body diameter from approximately 210 mm to 280 mm with a single motor.
-A mathematical model was used to predict dimensional changes, and experiments confirmed that the robot performed as designed. \item \textbf{Empirical demonstration in a single-robot condition:} By comparing conditions with and without expansion-contraction and turning movements when stationary (i.e., without locomotion), we showed that expansion-contraction significantly increases perceived animacy. \item \textbf{Evaluation in a dual-robot condition:} We examined impressions when two robots were presented simultaneously, but the results did not show increased animacy compared with a single presentation.
-The within dual-robot comparisons among the four motion conditions were exploratory. \item \textbf{Evaluation in a locomotion condition:} We demonstrated that expansion-contraction increased perceived animacy when combined with locomotion compared with locomotion alone. \end{enumerate}
+The contributions of this study are as follows: \begin{enumerate} \item \textbf{Development of a mobile robot capable of volumetric expansion and contraction:} We designed and implemented MOFU, a mobile robot that employs a Jitterbug structure to effortlessly expand and contract its body diameter from approximately 210 mm to 280 mm using a single motor.
+A mathematical model was employed to predict dimensional changes.
+Experiments successfully validated the robot’s performance, confirming its functionality as intended. \item \textbf{Empirical demonstration in a single-robot condition:} By comparing conditions with and without expansion--contraction and rotational motions when stationary (i.e., without locomotion), we demonstrated that expansion--contraction significantly enhances perceived animacy. \item \textbf{Evaluation in a dual-robot condition:} We investigated the impressions of two robots presented simultaneously; the results did not indicate an increase in animacy compared to that of a single robot presentation.
+The within-dual-robot comparisons among the four motion conditions were exploratory. \item \textbf{Evaluation in a locomotion condition:} We demonstrated that when combined with locomotion, expansion--contraction increased perceived animacy compared to locomotion alone. \end{enumerate}